SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 ### 4. Set the SteamVR launch argument

 SteamVR will sometimes need a launch argument in order to load the SlimeVR driver.
 To set the launch argument, open Steam, right-click on SteamVR in your library, select "Properties" and you should see a field to input the launch argument.
 In most cases, your launch argument should be something like `~/.steam/steam/steamapps/common/SteamVR/bin/vrmonitor.sh %command%`, but you might need to adjust the path based on where Steam is installed.

 # Installing Java

 The SlimeVR Server depends on Java 17, so you'll need to install it on your system in a way that SlimeVR can access.

-### Option 1: Instal Java globally
+### Option 1: Install Java globally

 The simplest and most straight-forward way to setup Java is to install it through your distro's package manager.
 The specific package name will vary distro to distro, but it will most likely be listed as "`openjdk`", and you'll most likely want the `jre` (though `jdk` will work fine).